theNewDynamic/oregonsadventurecoast.com/content/adventure/tidepooling.md

   description: Discover ocean life and tidepooling options on your vacation to the
     Oregon Coast!
 Check out the Oregon Institute of Marine Biology’s Charleston Marine Life Center.
-  title: Oregon Coast Vacations - Ocean Life | Oregon's Adventure Coast
+  title: Oregon Coast Vacations - Ocean Life

 ---
 ## WHERE THE SOUL MEETS THE SEA